FactoryXCode/MfPack/MfPack/Samples/MfVideoThumbNail/readme.txt

 MfVideoThumbNail
-Version: X 3.0.0
+Version: 3.0.1
-Enigma release.
+Enigma release #3.

 Description:

 Video ThumbNails Sample
 =======================
 Demonstrates how to use the source reader to get video thumbnail images.
 For indepth information see the VideoThumbNails example and documentation. (https://docs.microsoft.com/en-us/windows/desktop/medfound/videothumbnail-sample)